Department of the Army, DoD.

 (1) Be lawfully licensed to operate motor vehicles in appropriate classifications and not be under suspension or revocation in any state or host country.

-(3) Comply with installation registration requirements in Subpart C of this part.
-Vehicle registration is required on all Army installations through use of the Vehicle Registration System (VRS).
-Vehicle registration is required on all Air Force and DLA installations and as directed by the Chief, National Guard Bureau.
+(3) Comply with installation registration requirements in § 634.19 of this section.
+Vehicle registration may be required on all Army installations through use of the Vehicle Registration System (VRS).
+Vehicle registration is required on all Air Force and DLA installations and on National Guard installations as directed by the Chief, National Guard Bureau.

 (4) Possess, while operating a motor vehicle and produce on request by law enforcement personnel, the following: